d-zarn/d-zarn/README.md

 - I hold a B.Sc. in Psychology with a minor in statistics, also from the U of M
 - I'm a huge NBA fan.
 Go Raps.
 - I'm also an avid golfer.
 I've been playing since I was around 7 years old but only recently began to take it more seriously as a sport.
-- I'm currently interning at IGM Financial in Quality Management doing working on process and testing automation.
+- I'm currently interning at IGM Financial in Quality Management working in process and testing automation.

 ## Projects